-That’s good news @Hidden username now hopefully you’ll get some appropriate treatment.
+That’s good news @Evie48 now hopefully you’ll get some appropriate treatment.
 Take care and every blessing x

 Thank you ladies for your support and good wishes.
 I will certainly keep you posted on my progress x

 Was told by consultant, when having my hip replacement, that I have bone spurs on my spine.
 More recently when I sprained my ankle I also have one growing on my right heel.

 Although not been diagnosed I think some of my fingers have too!

 Posted on 07/06/2019 16:35